Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 Some specific error examples include:

-- I cannot reach my relay server.
+- I cannot reach my API Relay Container.
   - Double check your Security Group allows traffic from your load balancer.
   - Check CloudWatch
 - Server exits with a `ZodError`
   - This is a config validation error.
 Look at the "path" property to determine which of the required Environment Variables you did not set.
 For example, if the path property shows "upstream," then you forgot to set the environment variable "UPSTREAM."
 - Server cannot reach ElastiCache.
   - Check that ElastiCache is started in same VPC.
-  - Check that ElastiCache security group allows traffic from MTE Relay ECS instance.
+  - Check that ElastiCache security group allows traffic from MTE API Relay ECS instance.
   - If using credentials, check that credentials are correct.

-MTE Relay Server includes a Debug flag, which you can enable by setting the environment variable "DEBUG" to true.
+MTE API Relay Server includes a Debug flag, which you can enable by setting the environment variable "DEBUG" to true.
 This will enable additional logging that you can review in CloudWatch to determine the source of any issues.

 # Health Check